marsborox/EcostratRefactor/ReadMe.txt

 	- Spawner - UI display of spawned text Methods used to Spawner class
 		- Moved stuff to spawner class which should be there, shortened GetPointOnTerrain method
 		-
+	- UI - some work on left panel -

 top buttons - 	 made into toggle group, made own class for SpeedButtons,-must redo this
 		 assigned per interface w implemented InitiateButton method